Local Law 87

 - City-owned buildings over 10,000 square feet (under separate city agency requirements)

-The building size is based on gross floor area as defined by the NYC Department of Finance.
-This includes all enclosed space within the building envelope, measured to the exterior walls.
+Gross floor area includes all enclosed space within the building envelope, measured to the exterior walls.
 Parking garages and mechanical spaces are included in the calculation.

-Buildings that are primarily used for manufacturing or industrial purposes may have modified requirements.
-Consult the DOB for specific applicability questions.
+Buildings primarily used for manufacturing or industrial purposes may have modified requirements.
+Consult the NYC DOB for specific applicability questions.

 Both the audit and RCx reports are filed through the DOB NOW portal.
 The filing must be completed by a Professional Engineer (PE) or Registered Architect (RA).

-LL87 compliance follows a 10-year cycle, with deadlines based on the last digit of the building's tax block number:
+LL87 compliance follows a 10-year cycle, with deadlines based on the last digit of the building's tax block number.
+Building owners should begin the audit and RCx process at least 12 months before their filing deadline, as the combined process typically takes 6–12 months.

 - DOB violations for failure to file the required energy audit and retro-commissioning reports